darrelltzj/wdi-project-1-darrelltzj/README.md

 ![Cat Gif](http://rs1366.pbsrc.com/albums/r779/mariperquinto/0550661001369318673_zpsc3a722ef.gif~c200)

 However, as [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) was used in the making of the game, the canvas has to be cleared each time to remove and replace the previous positions of the characters and raindrops.
-The cat gif to remain stationary like this:
+This caused the cat gif to remain stationary like this:

 ![Stationary cat](http://i.imgur.com/IK7Vw7H.png)